andrewalbertand/AI-ML-Engineering-Portfolio/README.md

 # AI-ML-Engineering-Portfolio
 This repository showcases some of my work and projects in the fields of Artificial Intelligence and Machine Learning.
+A successfully executed project achieving commercially viable metrics is thoroughly detailed below.

 **Project Concept: Genomic Variant Classifier for Neurodegenerative Diseases (PD, AD, MS)**